colonyengine/colony/README.md

 ;; To run a menu selector for all examples including those above:
 ;; And ensure to pay attention to the keyboard interface to move in and ;; out of the examples.
+;;
+;; NOTE: Due to an unfinished feature the sprite example and the ;; protect-the-planets example cannot be run in the same session.
+You'll have ;; to exit Virality and restart it if you ran either the protect-the-planets ;; example, or the sprite example, and would like to run the other one.
 (virality:start
        :project :virality-examples
        :scene '(("example-selector" examples)))